 I have been an accredited cognitive therapist (BABCP) since 1996 and an accredited cognitive therapy clinical supervisor (BABCP) since this accreditation was introduced (2006).
 Part of my working life also includes supervising peers as well and I have assisted in developing and running courses.
 I have also run workshops as a visiting lecturer at universities.

 You can find more about cognitive therapy, confirm my accreditation and find other accredited therapists on the British

 Association for Behavioural Cognitive Psychotherapies website - www.babcp.com

-I am very grateful to previous clients have kindly agreed to my putting some of their feedback on this page.
+I am very grateful to clients who have kindly agreed to my adding some of their feedback.

-However, I must acknowledge the hard work, bravery and committment of clients in working through difficulties in and beyond therapy.
+However, I must acknowledge the hard work, courage and committment of clients in working through difficulties in and beyond therapy.

 No identifying information is included, and I only attach feedback with client-permission.